Brittain Dining Hall: Innovator dedications

 Brittain Hall's Western Side faces Techwood Drive and Bobby Dodd Stadium.
 This side is the only entrance for patrons and features ten Doric pillars emblazoned with stylized busts of ten famous scientific minds and the fields to which they contributed; these are fields that were present at Georgia Tech during Brittain's 1928 construction.
 Civil engineering, mechanical engineering, and aerospace engineering are represented by Leonardo da Vinci.
 Ceramics is represented by Luca della Robbia.
 Textiles is represented by Eli Whitney.
 Electrical engineering is represented by Thomas Edison.
 Architecture and the fine arts are represented by Michelangelo.
 Physics is represented by Archimedes.
 Chemistry is represented by Antoine Lavoisier.
 Mathematics and astronomy are represented by Isaac Newton.
 Biology is represented by Aristotle.
 Ecology is represented by Charles Darwin.

-Public reception

-While Brittain Dining Hall caters to the nutritional needs of thousands of students weekly, it is largely regarded as the most inferior eatery on campus.
-Despite the generally cordial staff, an overwhelming lack of variety contributes to this perception.
-Students will often seek dining alternatives such as Buzzby, the Student Center food court, and various other dining locations on and off campus.